 The Bottom Line

-When you’re doing tough workouts to shed fat and reshape your physique, you want to fuel your body in a way that allows you to perform optimally and recover faster.
+When you’re doing tough workouts to build muscle, shed fat and reshape your physique, you want to fuel your body in a way that allows you to perform optimally and recover faster.
 Make sure you’re getting an appropriate amount of protein at every meal and snack to build lean muscle that helps burns fat, even when you’re at rest.